lucasscharenbroch/personal-site/content/projects/pocket-cube-solver.md

 ## The Solving Algorithm

 I've always been intrigued by the difficulty of solving a [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik's_Cube).
 As a young child, I desperately failed at solving even the first layer which, though I didn't bother to realize it, would have been the easiest part.
-Several years later, with the help of the internet, I was able to successfully solve a 3x3, and with casual practice over a few weeks, I was able to bring my time down to a little under 2 minutes.
+Several years later, with the help of the internet, I was able to successfully solve a 3x3, and with casual practice over a few months, I was able to bring my time down to a little under 2 minutes.

 I had little consistency, though, and since I was still using the beginner method, the clear path to cutting my time was memorizing and drilling tens of "algorithms" (move combinations) for the second and third layers.
 I, of course, gave up at this point, because playing video games was much more fun than memorization.